paulbnjl/PySerSpec/README.md

   x Pyserial : https://pythonhosted.org/pyserial/

   x Matplotlib : http://matplotlib.org/

+  And all the relevant dependencies for these libraries : pytz, cycler, pyparsing, numpy, python-dateutil, six, cycler.

   To use it, assuming that you installed all the required dependencies, you just have to run the PySerSpec.py file.
   For instance, on GNU/Linux : python3.4 PySerSpec.py